Skip to main content

 • Faculty, staff, vendors, visitors or volunteers.

-• Any student that operates a vehicle with a Massachusetts license plate.
+• Any student who operates a vehicle with a Massachusetts license plate.

-• Any student that commutes to campus and does not reside in Massachusetts (i.e. only comes to campus for classes but lives out of state temporarily or permanently).
+• Any student who commutes to campus and does not reside in Massachusetts (i.e., only comes to campus for classes but lives out of state temporarily or permanently).

 Instructions